-Anyone can report alleged misconduct to the Dean of Students Office by calling 940-565-2039, emailing email@example.com, or visiting the office in Stovall Hall, suite 150.
+Anyone can report alleged misconduct to the Dean of Students Office by calling 940-565-2039, emailing email@example.com, or visiting the office in Union Suite 409.

-The Academic Affairs and the Dean of Students office collaborate on issues of academic integrity.
-The Dean of Students office serves as the front door for reporting incidents, and the Academic Integrity Officer works with faculty and students regarding the investigation.
-Please submit all issues of academic integrity to firstname.lastname@example.org.
+The Office of the Provost and the Office for Student Success are responsible for issues concerning academic integrity.
+The Academic Integrity Officer works with faculty and students regarding investigations of misconduct.
+Please submit all questions related to academic integrity to firstname.lastname@example.org.

-Flow charts for ease in reviewing the process academic integrity have been created and can be found below.
+Information for ease in reviewing the process have been created and can be found below.
 You will also find helpful links to complete the process.